History and traditions of Harvard commencements

 and are now held at the end of May.

 A number of unusual traditions have attached to them over the centuries, including the arrival of certain dignitaries on horseback, occupancy by Harvard's president of the Holyoke Chair (a "bizarre" sixteenth-century contraption prone to tipping over) and the welcoming of newly minted bachelors to "the fellowship of educated men and women."

+Commencement week

+Harvard's Commencement Day, on which degrees are conferred, is the highlight of several days of events such as receptions, dinners, concerts, literary exercises, miscellaneous ceremonies, a baccalaureate service, and Class Day events..

+The annual meeting of the Harvard Alumni Association, long convened on the afternoon of Commencement Day, was moved in 2022 to the week following.

+Class Day

+The annual Class Day celebration occurs the day before Commencement.

 Daybreak rituals

 Most upperclass Houses have preliminary rituals of their own.
 At Lowell House, for example, a perambulating bagpiper alerts seniors at 6:15 am for a 6:30 breakfast in the House dining hall with members of the Senior Common Room, after which all process (along with members of Eliot House, who have been similarly roused) to Memorial Church for a chapel service at 7:45.

-Morning Exercises
+Morning exercises

 Morning Exercises are held in the central green of Harvard Yard (known as Tercentenary Theatre); the dais is before the steps of Memorial Church, facing Widener Library.

 Some 32,000 people attend the event, including university officials, civic dignitaries, faculty, honorees, alumni, family and guests.
 Degree candidates wear cap and gown or other academic regalia (see Academic regalia of Harvard University).